Past Events

 Part of Mills College Black History Month 2021 programming, BHM21.

 In celebration of Black History Month, the Mellon-funded “We Are the Voices” public arts and humanities series and the Mills College Trans Studies Speakers Series are pleased to welcome Professor Rod Ferguson of Yale University (Aberrations in Black: Toward a Queer of Color Critique) and Professor C. Riley Snorton of University of Chicago (Black on Both Sides: A Racial History of Trans Identity).
-They will be in discussion with Susan Stryker, Barbara Lee Distinguished Chair in Women's Leadership, on the emergence of Black Trans Studies, the Black Trans Lives Matter Movement, and Black Trans Histories.
+They are in discussion with Susan Stryker, Barbara Lee Distinguished Chair in Women's Leadership, on the emergence of Black Trans Studies, the Black Trans Lives Matter Movement, and Black Trans Histories.

 ln Search of Our Black Queer Ancestors: a Conversation between Historian-Journalist Channing Gerard Joseph and Susan Stryker